OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 ---

-### 1.3 Euler's Method for solving ODEs numerically
+### 1.3 Euler's Method for Solving ODEs Numerically

 [[Euler's Method]] uses [[Tangent Lines|tangent lines]]  as approximations to solution curves.
 The tangent line to a solution curve of $y'=f(t,y)$ at $(t_{0},y_{0})$ is
 $$